 Taipei itself is very budget-friendly, especially when it comes to accommodation choices, but don’t let that fool you!
 If you’re looking for something a little fancier, Taipei offers plenty of luxury accommodation too!

 Taipei is divided into twelve districts.
 Xinyi is Taipei’s financial district and is a bustling hub of activity 24 hours a day.
 If you’re into the city-that-never-sleeps kind of vibe, then Xinyi is the district for you!
 The shopping and restaurant options are limitless!

 It’s also great if you’re looking for some good ol’ peace and quiet!
-Wenshan is not very popular with tourists, it’s visited mainly by locals looking for a break from the city, but they welcome tourists with open arms!
+Wenshan is not very popular with tourists, it’s visited mainly by locals looking for a break from the city, but they do welcome the occasional tourist with open arms!

 Best Hostel in Taipei – Meander Taipei